sbalsara05/DS4200-Final-Project/readme.md

 ## DS4200 Final Project - Music Streaming Analytics
 ## Project Overview

-This project analyzes music streaming trends using Spotify Charts data (2020-2024) combined with audio features and Billboard historical data.
+This project analyzes music streaming patterns during the COVID-19 pandemic (2020-2021), examining how this unprecedented global event influenced music consumption across six regions (United States, United Kingdom, Brazil, Japan, India, and Global charts).
+By combining Spotify streaming data with audio features and historical Billboard charts, we explore:

-The goal is to uncover patterns in global music consumption, regional preferences, and audio characteristics that drive popularity.
+- How regional music preferences diverged or converged during the pandemic
+- Whether listeners gravitated toward more positive or negative music during lockdowns
+- Which genres gained or lost prominence during this period
+- How audio characteristics (energy, danceability, mood) evolved month-by-month
+- Comparison with pre-pandemic baseline trends from Billboard historical data

 NOTE: Spotify API is currently NOT being used.
 It doesn't need to be as our datasets do the job just fine.
 I have kept the file (spotify_api_setup.py) for refernce.

 ## Project Structure